 Ding Dong Coconut

 In this wacky memory game, the speaker plays you a sound.
 It then tells you to associate a word with a sound that has nothing to do with that sound.
-For instance, it may play a dog barking and tell you to associate the word “ocean” with the dog barking sound.
+For example, it may play a dog barking and tell you to associate the word “ocean” with the dog barking sound.
 After several sounds and random word associations, the game gets pretty difficult.

 Math Logic

 Appropriate for older kids and adults, this math trivia game combines logic and mathematics.
 Some questions are more difficult than others, but many of them are designed to trick you.
 It’s not your normal “what is nine times eight” type of thing.
-For instance, it may ask you what you’d get if you add 1Mbps plus 1Gbps.
+For example, it may ask you what you’d get if you add 1Mbps plus 1Gbps.

 The game does have some issues understanding commands.
 On a few questions, we had to repeat our answers.
-But, overall the game was interesting and entertaining.
+But overall the game was interesting and entertaining.

 Riddle Room

 Love riddles?
-In Riddle Room, you navigate through different rooms by solving riddles.
+In Riddle Room, you navigate different rooms by solving riddles.
 It’s fun for kids and adults, but it appears to be more of a kid’s game.
 It does a good job of understanding your answers and commands, and it has a pretty decent variety of riddles.
-Dr. Riddle is another riddle game that works well, and the riddles are a bit more difficult than they are in Riddle Room.
+Dr. Riddle is another game that works well, and the riddles are a bit more difficult than they are in Riddle Room.

 Song Pop